Beinsezii/ompl/README.md

     * Vorbis comments for FLAC/OGG
     * Utilizes ReplayGain (track gain only)
   * Pure Rust where possible.
 Very portable
-  * Interfaces as a media player for Linux MPRIS, Windows, and MacOS[untested]
+  * Interfaces as a media player for direct OS control
   * Very fast - Handle a few thousand files effortlessly on a glorified tablet
   * Shouldn't crash